Sons of God and daughters of men

-Apparently there has always been a lot of controversy about this particular section of scripture and it comes down to two basic interpretations.
+Apparently, there has always been a great deal of controversy regarding this particular section of scripture and it comes down to two basic interpretations:

 - The ‘sons of God’ were members of the line of Seth (as discussed in Genesis chapter 5) and the daughters of men were members of the line of Cain (discussed in Genesis chapter 4).
 It seems that the context of the three chapters lends itself to this belief.
 BTW, this seems logical to me, so I discussed based on this view.

 - The ‘sons of God’ were fallen angels who mated with daughters of men whom they found attractive (or fair).
 This belief is somewhat backed up by scriptures in Jude and other places.